 If you effectively stop time in Mr. Brown’s experiment (e.g., freeze the sample), the pollen will stop moving.
 Or if you close a casino for a day (probably a better model for the market) the net worth of the associated gamblers stops dropping.

-However it occurs to me that most noteworthy events that happen outside of market hours tend to be bad news.
+However, most noteworthy events that happen outside of market hours tend to be bad news.
 For example, I’m not expecting to see headlines any time soon stating, “ISIS disbands, ‘We realized it was all a terrible misunderstanding’”, or “Harmless landslide reveals huge cache of gold”.
-This tendency towards negative moves is reflected in the average annual growth rate of off market hours for the last 20 years, -0.37% vs +9.59% for market hours.
+This tendency towards negative moves is reflected in the average annual growth rate of off-market hours for the last 20 years, -0.37% vs +9.59% for market hours.
 And bad news tends to make option prices go up…

 So far my arm-waving arguments give the edge to market time over calendar time, but really, so what?